Coming Home to Art

 I find a peace in creating that pushes me to keep painting.
-I believe art-making is an act of reverence, and we are called to celebrate the things that matter.
+I believe that the artistic process is an act of reverence, and we are called to celebrate the things that matter.
+It is one of my greatest joys to create pieces that speak to others.
+I am honored to be trusted with preserving sacred memories, and thrilled time and time again to see each painting find its home.
+Community is what makes art meaningful, and I’ve got an awfully good one.

 Features, Interviews, & Other Projects